Yiheng-Gao/AI-Clinic/README.md

 ## Introduction

 The AI Clinic project aims to answer medical questions based on user input.
 The system utilizes a fine-tuned T5 model to generate responses to medical queries, enabling users to receive accurate and contextually relevant answers.
 Additionally, the system allows for continuous improvement by fine-tuning the model with new user-provided data.
-The web application features a user-friendly interface where users can ask questions, view previous interactions, rate responses, and trigger model fine-tuning based on collected data.
-Users can rate each answer, and users can fine-tune the model with high-rate answers, so that each user can have their personalized model.
+Users can fine-tune the model with their own high-rate answers, so that each user can have their personalized model.

 ## Technologies and Tools